Friday, April 23, 2010

 I liked it well enough in that context because it was my vocal spot-light and the first song I ever wrote to be played by others (usually I wrote stuff where I played all the parts on jerry-rigged cassette decks), but it was a bit of an anomoly for the band as the tune sounded neither all that punky or even jazzy.
 It was fun to jam on though and that qualified its inclusion.

 28 years later I did a version of the song that I put to 10T for their approval for the Diagramma CD (at this point we decided to expand the original release of 5 songs to a 7 song one and were dusting off "suitable" songs).
 It never made the cut.
 This time out I thought it might work as the lyrics were suitable to the vague album concept so I whipped up a demo for the lads.
 The tune was pretty well what 3C-236 did with it, even to the point that the solo section starts off almost identically (I played bass in 3C-236 and the bass part I played on the demo was almost identical to the original one).
-This time though the solo is a defined length.

-0 comments:
+No comments: